thewind1984/jquery-uat/README.md

 ## Roadmap

-* Using tests through website (with redirections)
 * Implementing of methods `.fillIn` (for populating of any input fields) and `.waitFor` for waiting for appearing of some objects
-* Saving and restoring tests' configurations with JSON format
+* Restoring tests' configurations with JSON format
 * Adding initialization options, like `step_by_step`, `break_on_error`
+* Manage inline options on-the-fly inside UAT window

 ## Demo